Copa Príncipe de Asturias ACB: 1987 edition

 The 1986–87 edition was played between the months of October and November 1986.
 A single round tournament was played.
 The final was in a neutral venue.
-In the first time they played the tournament, Joventut Badalona took the victory after defeating Manresa in Vigo and playing only the semifinal game at home.
+In the first time they played the tournament, Joventut Badalona took the victory after defeating Manresa in Pabellón Municipal, Vigo and playing only the semifinal game at home.

 1988 edition

 Like in the last year, the 1987–88 Copa Príncipe was played with a knockout stage format, but in double leg series from September 1987 to April 1988.
-The Final Four was played in single games at Palma de Mallorca in April 1988.
+The Final Four was played in single games at the Palau Municipal d'Esports Son Moix in Palma de Mallorca in April 1988.
 FC Barcelona won its first tournament.

 1989 edition

 This edition was played between the three first qualified teams of Group A1 and the leader of Group A2 in the 1987–88 ACB season.
-The Cup was held at Ferrol in a Final Four format in September 1989.
+The Cup was held at Polideportivo Municipal de A Malata in Ferrol in a Final Four format in September 1989.
 This edition was postponed due to the Spanish national basketball team's participation in the 1988 Olympic Games that took place in September 1988.
 It was ultimately decided to reschedule the tournament to the start of the 1989-90 season.
 However, from an official standpoint, it was still considered part of the originally intended season: 1988-89.

 1990 edition

-The format was similar than the 1989 edition and it was held at A Coruña in September 1990.
+The format was similar than the 1989 edition and it was held at Pazo dos Deportes de Riazor, A Coruña in September 1990.
 This was the last edition of the Copa Príncipe de Asturias with teams of Liga ACB and Joventut Badalona won its third title.